John M. Phelps

-John M. Phelps (1821-August 26, 1884) was a Methodist minister who became politically active in the Republican Party during the American Civil War, and became the first president of the West Virginia Senate (having been elected from Mason County) and later served as West Virginia's fifth secretary of state (1871–1873).
+John M. Phelps (1821 – August 26, 1884) was a Methodist minister who became politically active in the Republican Party during the American Civil War, and became the first president of the West Virginia Senate (having been elected from Mason County).
+He later served (as a Democrat) as West Virginia's fifth secretary of state (1871–1873).

 Early and family life

 By 1845, John Phelps was living in Gilmer County in the Kanawha River valley, having married Mary Loudin.
 They had three children (all born in what was then Virginia): Oliver (born 1845), Cordelia (born 1846), and William (born 1849).
 Mary died in February or March 1853 in Harrison County, West Virginia.
 After his first wife's death, Phelps married Susan Jane Hagerman at Malden, Kanawha County, West Virginia.
 By 1860, they had moved to the Point Pleasant area near the Ohio River.
 The 1860 federal census found them in West Liberty in Ohio County, whereas the state census placed them near the Letart post office.
 In any event, Phelps' children with Mary, were joined by Charles (born 1857), and Thomas (born 1859).